ashokkumarta/DSC-Camel-Instance/README.md

 For endpoints, any Camel component can be used (e.g. *http*, *sql*).
 Each component used in the routes has to be added to this application's POM as a dependency.
 For this, the component's Springboot starter can be used.
 Hereinafter, example routes are given for using different Camel components as data sources/sinks with the Dataspace Connector.
 All Camel components used in the examples have already been added to the POM.

-The routes described here can also be found under `src/main/resources/routes`.
+**The routes described here use version 5 of the Dataspace Connector.
+They can also be found under `src/main/resources/routes/dsc-v5`.
+The same routes for version 4 of the Dataspace Connector can be found under `src/main/resources/routes/dsc-v4`.**

 ### Provider